timvisee/voxeltex-engine/src/main/java/com/timvisee/voxeltex/example/example2/README.md

 ### Additional examples and tutorials
 This is it for now, regarding the examples and tutorials for the VoxelTex engine.
+Of course, you can tweak as much as you like on the given examples to find some amazing results or create some awesome game project!

 If you'd like to see more of these to help you out understanding the engine, please contact @timvisee .